Guna02826/Property-Management/Requirements/SRS-Complete.md

 ### 4.2 Building & Floor Management

-**FR-2.1** The system shall allow owners to create buildings with name, address, coordinates, and total floors.
+**FR-2.1** The system shall allow owners to create buildings with name, address, coordinates, total floors, and property type (COMMERCIAL, RESIDENTIAL, MIXED_USE).
 **FR-2.2** The system shall automatically create floor records (1 to N) when a building is created.
-**FR-2.3** The system shall allow owners to update building information.
+**FR-2.3** The system shall allow owners to update building information including property type.
 **FR-2.4** The system shall allow owners to update floor square footage and amenities.
 **FR-2.5** The system shall calculate net leasable square footage as total square footage minus common area square footage.
-**FR-2.6** The system shall support non-leasable spaces (canteens, restrooms, storage, corridors) in floor planning.
+**FR-2.6** The system shall support leasable spaces (offices, residential units, canteens) and non-leasable spaces (restrooms, storage, corridors) in floor planning.
+**FR-2.7** The system shall support canteen spaces that can be leased to third parties (contract-based or lent agreements).
+**FR-2.8** The system shall allow parking space management with assignment to clients/owners or contracts.
+**FR-2.9** The system shall track parking availability and assignments separately from space availability.

 ### 4.3 Space Management